solaire-fivem/solaire-hud/README.md

 ## FiveM Database Seal Of Approval

-### Solair As a creator has been awarded the 5DB Seal of Approval.
+### Solaire As a creator has been awarded the 5DB Seal of Approval.

 [Check there Seal Of Approval Out](https://fivemdb.net/soa/solaire)